magiczny-kacper/magiczny-kacper/DigitalPowerSupply/README.md

 ## Description

-The idea of this project is to the [H-bridge hardware](../H-Bridge/README.md) into DC/DC bcuk converter, and then move to custom harware, designed for this project.
+The idea of this project is to turn the [H-bridge hardware](../H-Bridge/README.md) into DC/DC buck converter, and then move to custom hardware, designed for this project.
 The prototype is going to be based fully on the H-bridge hardware.
-The same PCB with additional passive elements on output as filter and and voltage divider for voltage measurement.
-If the prototype will be successfull, then the application may be ported to STM32G4 instead of STM32F3 if more performace is required.
+The same PCB with additional passive elements on output as filter and voltage divider for voltage measurement.
+If the prototype will be successfull, then the application may be ported to STM32G4 instead of STM32F3 if higher performace is required.

 Main goals of this project is to create digitally controlled power supply
 providing:
-* usable user interface using buttons, led, rotary encoder and OLED display, for configuring the output parameters of converter
+* usable user interface using buttons, leds, rotary encoder and OLED display, for configuring the output parameters of converter
 * communication interface for remote configuration (via USB, from PC)
 * PID controller for regulation of output in CC and CV modes
+* Modular design of software and hardware

 ## Repositories
 * [Power Supply Main Board](https://github.com/magiczny-kacper/DigitalPowerSupply_HW_MB)